-- If the TOE is provided as wafer, it can be either collected from the NXP site in Hamburg, Germany, or it is shipped by one of the specified distribution centers (cf. [14] chapter 4.3). - If the TOE is provided as module, it can be either collected from the NXP site in Hamburg, or from the NXP site ATBK in Bangkok, Thailand, or it is shipped by one of the specified distribution centers (cf. [14] chapter 4.4). - If the TOE is provided as inlay, it can be either collected from the NXP site in Hamburg, Germany, or it is shipped by one of the specified distribution centers (cf. [14] chapter 4.5).
+- If the TOE is provided as wafer, it can be either collected from the NXP site in Hamburg, Germany, or it is shipped by one of the specified distribution centers (cf. [17] chapter 4.3). - If the TOE is provided as module, it can be either collected from NXP Chandler (cf. [17] chapter 4.4). - If the TOE is provided as inlay, it can be either collected from the NXP site in Hamburg, Germany, or it is shipped by one of the specified distribution centers (cf. [17] chapter 4.5).

-The hardware version can be identified by the encrypted nameplates on the surface of the hardware platform as described in chapters 4.2 and 3.10 of the Wafer and delivery specification [14].
+The hardware version can be identified by the encrypted nameplates on the surface of the hardware platform as described in chapters 4.2 and 3.10 of the Wafer and delivery specification [14] and [17].
 There are no special nameplates for the different configurations, but for the two hardware incarnations.